LuisGilGB/book-rust-web-development/ch_02/notes.md

 Rust has no implicit casting.
 If we want to cast a value to another type, we need to do it explicitly.
 This is mostly done with methods (often provided by traits).

+## Feature flags

+Feature flags are a way to enable or disable features of a crate.
+They are defined in the `Cargo.toml` file.
+This can be used to optimize the bundle size by not importing some subcrates or allow some experimental and not stable yet features.